pklepa/to-do/README.md

 The focus and objectives of this project are the following:

+- Write modular code with separation of concerns

 - Practice SOLID OOP principles, mainly Single Responsability Principle

 - Expand knowledge of the Javascript language in a larger scope project